Amy Horrocks: Composer and performer

-After completing her studies, she continues to perform as a pianist and retains strong links with the Academy, where she becomes a teacher.
-As well as teaching, Amy acts as one of the Academy’s examiners for the 1893 and 1897 Hine Exhibition Prize for composition and the 1896 Robert Cocks Prize for piano playing.
-And one of her songs (‘To Music To Becalm His Fever’) features at the Academy’s annual prize giving in 1894 and two of her “fresh and pretty” duets, ‘April Showers’ and ‘The Skylark’s Wooing’, at another Academy concert in 1898.
+She continued to perform as a pianist and became a teacher at the Academy.
+She served as one of the Academy's examiners for the 1893 and 1897 Hine Exhibition Prize for composition and the 1896 Robert Cocks Prize for piano playing.
+One of her songs ("To Music To Becalm His Fever") featured at the Academy's annual prize giving in 1894 and two of her duets, "April Showers" and "The Skylark's Wooing", at an Academy concert in 1898.